 Ordinary Time: July 23rd

-Friday of the Sixteenth Week of Ordinary Time; Optional Memorial of St. Bridget, religious
+Friday of the Sixteenth Week in Ordinary Time; Optional Memorial of St. Bridget, Religious

 Old Calendar: St. Apollinaris, bishop and martyr; St. Liborius, bishop and confessor (RM)